BakaBotTeam/lgz-bot/README.md

   and [恶臭数字论证器](https://github.com/itorr/homo)

 ## License
 This project is subject to the [GNU Affero General Public License v3.0](LICENSE).
 This does only apply for source code located directly in this clean repository.
-During the development and compilation process, additional source code may be used to which we have obtained no rights.
-Such code is not covered by the GPL license.
+During the development and compilation[...]

 For those who are unfamiliar with the license, here is a summary of its main points.
 This is by no means legal advice nor legally binding.